singhaniasnigdha/Interactive-Lab-Hub/Lab 3/README.md

 1. Practise their spells
 1. Pick a house

-To make audio the predominant mode of communication, the Raspberry Pi will speak with the user, and ask them to reply with their answers.
+To make audio the predominant mode of communication, the Raspberry Pi will speak with the user and ask questions, to which the user replies.

 <p align="center"><img src="https://github.com/singhaniasnigdha/Interactive-Lab-Hub/blob/Spring2021/Lab%203/imgs/sketch.png" height="360" /></p>